ronakg/awesome-flickr-gallery-plugin/README.txt

 2. Add Gallery Page
 3. Edit Galleries Page
 4. Saved Galleries Page
+5. Advanced Settings Page
-5. Awesome Flickr Gallery with photos of size Small with Title and Description ON
+6. Awesome Flickr Gallery with photos of size Small with Title and Description ON
-6. Awesome Flickr Gallery with photos of size Square with Title and Description OFF
+7. Awesome Flickr Gallery with photos of size Square with Title and Description OFF
-7. Full size photo view with SlideShow and navigation options to next and previous photos in gallery
+8. Full size photo view with SlideShow along with thumbnail slider at the bottom
-8. Awesome Flickr Gallery with Small size photos and black background
+9. Awesome Flickr Gallery with Thumbnail size photos with white background

 == Features Planned ==